 Assessment is embedded in the learning process.
-It is tightly interconnected with curriculum and instruction.
-As teachers and students work towards the achievement of curriculum outcomes,
+It is tightly

 Evaluation is not just a testing programme or an administrative technique.
 It is not something to be resorted to at the close of the school term as a culminating activity, nor should it be viewed as an end activity to be done by the district and division supervisors of the Bureaus of Public and Private Schools.